PEP Preparation Meeting | EAPN Austria

 PEP Preparation Meeting | EAPN Romania

-EAPN Romania is focusing on the participation of people experiencing poverty in their communities and societies, with a special focus on the participation of young people.
+EAPN Romania focused on the participation of people experiencing poverty in their communities and societies, with a special focus on the participation of young people.
 Read their draft report here.

 PEP Preparation Meeting | EAPN Spain

 EAPN Spain chose two priorities, participation of people experiencing poverty in their communities and societies, and access to adequate housing.
 The stigma surrounding people experiencing poverty is that they need someone to speak for them, that they can’t have their own opinions or talk with stakeholders.
 That is completely false.
 Many people experiencing poverty have university degrees, have job experience, or can speak several languages.
 At the very least, people experiencing poverty can and should speak up for themselves and participate in their society.
 EAPN Spain puts that responsibility on politicians and officials to stop working for them and start working with them.
 Read their report on participation here, and their report on access to housing here.